efuzy/efuzy/docs/src/pages/style/typography.md

   - /style/positioning
   - /style/spacing
 ---
-We'll handle the typography supplied by Quasar in the sections below.
+We'll handle the typography supplied by Efuzy in the sections below.

 ## Headings
 <typography-headings />